tluan/CARTS21_scripts/best/README.md

 ---

-# README for the Assembly Polish Pipeline Using Nextflow
+# README for the best Assembly Polish Pipeline

 ## Overview